-1. The nature and gravity of the proven allegations: In this case the Complaints Director noted that there was not intentional misconduct.
-The unprofessional conduct found by the

-Hearing Tribunal arose from omissions and failures to document as expected in the applicable standards.
+- 1. The nature and gravity of the proven allegations: In this case the Complaints Director noted that there was not intentional misconduct.
+The unprofessional conduct found by the Hearing Tribunal arose from omissions and failures to document as expected in the applicable standards.
 This is not conduct that is at the egregious end of the spectrum.
-Nonetheless, there is still the failure to meet the standards expected of experienced nurses in the areas of assessment and documentation.

-- 2. The age and experience of the member: In this case, Ms. Campbell had been registered since 1994.
-She was not a young, inexperienced nurse and had many years or nursing experience behind her. - 3.
-The previous character of the member: Ms. Campbell did have one disciplinary matter prior to this from 2002, however it was not related to the Allegations at issue here and Conduct Counsel confirmed that she had fully complied with the requirements from that decision and accordingly, this was not an aggravating factor. - 4.
+Nonetheless, there is still the failure to meet the standards expected of experienced nurses in the areas of assessment and documentation. - 2.
+The age and experience of the member: In this case, Ms. Conners was not an inexperienced or new nurse she was registered in 2002 and as such, she had the age and knowledge to be able to carry out these fundamental skills. - 3.
+The previous character of the member: Ms. Conners did not have any prior disciplinary history. - 4.
 The number of times the offence was proven to have occurred: In this case, it is acknowledged that this was an incident arising from one night with a single patient, [Patient 1].
 All allegations relate to that one night with one patient. - 5.
-The role of the registered nurse in acknowledging what occurred: In Ms. Campbell's case, she entered an admission, agreed to certain facts, and attended the hearing.
-This is a mitigating circumstance that is considered by the Hearing Tribunal in assessing the appropriate penalty. - 6.
-Whether the member has already suffered other serious financial or other penalties: Conduct Counsel left this for Ms. Smith to address. - 7.
-The impact on the offended patient: In this case, the unprofessional conduct that was found related to Ms. Campbell's three failures to have her documentation reach the standards applicable to her.
+The role of the registered nurse in acknowledging what occurred: In Ms. Conners' case, she entered an admission, agreed to certain facts, and attended the hearing.
+This is a mitigating circumstance that is considered by the Hearing Tribunal in assessing the appropriate penalty.

+- 6. Whether the member has already suffered other serious financial or other penalties: Conduct Counsel left this for Ms. McLeod to address. - 7.
+The impact on the offended patient: In this case, the unprofessional conduct that was found related to Ms. Conners' failure to assess, and her documentation during that particular shift.
 There was no evidence before the Hearing Tribunal to indicate that, if these errors had not occurred, [Patient 1] would not have passed away. - 8.
-The presence or absence of any mitigating factors: Conduct Counsel left this for Ms. Smith to address. - 9.
-The need to promote specific and general deterrence: Specific deterrence related to the need to impose a sanction that deters Ms. Campbell from engaging in future unprofessional conduct.
+The presence or absence of any mitigating factors: Conduct Counsel left this for Ms. McLeod to address. - 9.
+The need to promote specific and general deterrence: Specific deterrence related to the need to impose a sanction that deters Ms. Conners from engaging in future unprofessional conduct.
 General deterrence speaks to the need to have a sanction that demonstrates to other members of the profession that similar behavior will be treated in this way, and that will prevent other members from engaging in this type of conduct because they will be aware of the sanctions.
 The Complaints Director submitted that these sanctions met both requirements for specific and general deterrence.
-The sanctions promote remedial education, and will put Ms. Campbell in a position going through this process, having this reprimand, from engaging in this type of behavior in the future.
-And the same message will go out to other members of the profession.

-10. The need to maintain public confidence: Conduct Counsel noted that this aspect was met by the discussion noted above in respect of deterrence.
+The sanctions promote remedial education and will put Ms. Conners in a position going through this process, having this reprimand, from engaging in this type of behavior in the future.
+And the same message will go out to other members of the profession. - 10.
+The need to maintain public confidence: Conduct Counsel noted that this aspect was met by the discussion noted above in respect of deterrence.

-Submissions by Legal Counsel for the Registrant, Ms. Campbell:
+Submissions by the Legal Counsel for the Registrant, Ms. Conners: